andikrueger/AzureCP/Install-AzureCP.md

 $packageName = "$claimsprovider.wsp"

 # Perform checks to detect and prevent potential problems
-# Test 1: Install-SPSolution will fail if claims provider is already present on the current server
+# Test 1: Install-SPSolution will fail if claims provider is already installed on the current server
 if ($null -ne (Get-SPClaimProvider -Identity $claimsprovider -ErrorAction SilentlyContinue)) {
     Write-Error "Cannot continue because current server already has claims provider $claimsprovider, which will cause an error when running Install-SPSolution." throw ("Cannot continue because current server already has claims provider $claimsprovider, which will cause an error when running Install-SPSolution.")
     Get-SPClaimProvider| ?{$_.DisplayName -like $claimsprovider}| Remove-SPClaimProvider }

-# Test 2: Install-SPSolution will fail if local server already has a feature that current package wants to install
+# Test 2: Install-SPSolution will fail if any feature in the WSP solution is already installed on the current server
 if ($null -ne (Get-SPFeature| ?{$_.DisplayName -like "$claimsprovider*"})) {
     Write-Error "Cannot continue because current server already has features of $claimsprovider, Visit https://yvand.github.io/AzureCP/Fix-setup-issues.html to fix this." throw ("Cannot continue because current server already has features of $claimsprovider, Visit https://yvand.github.io/AzureCP/Fix-setup-issues.html to fix this.")
 }

+# Add the solution if it's not already present (only the 1st server will do it)
 if ($null -eq (Get-SPSolution -Identity $packageName -ErrorAction SilentlyContinue)) {
     Write-Host "Adding solution $packageName to the farm..."
     Add-SPSolution -LiteralPath $fullpath